Quickstart for Anthology Leads

 Relationship of Anthology to Platform

-An anthology is an independent editorial project that chooses to use the LEMDO platform either (1) for encoding files and generating a static HTML site, or (2) for encoding files, generating a static HTML site, and publishing that site with the University of Victoria.
+An anthology is an independent editorial project that chooses to use the LEMDO platform either (1) for encoding files, generating a static HTML site, and publishing that site with the University of Victoria (UVic), or (2) for encoding files and generating a static HTML site for hosting elsewhere.
 Anthologies have their own editorial and advisory boards.
-They are responsible for commissioning and supporting their own editors, and, eventually, arranging for scholarly peer review.
-LEMDO will do a code review, and the University of Victoria ePublishing Services will do a sign-off review of any print publications.
+They are responsible for commissioning and supporting their own editors, and, eventually, for arranging for scholarly peer review.
+LEMDO will supply a contract to each editor, provide training and some support (as LEMDO’s funding and time permits), and undertake a review of the TEI markup.
+The University of Victoria ePublishing Services will do a sign-off review of any print publications.

-Some of the anthologies using the LEMDO platform are Legacy Anthologies that had been published on the old ISE Platform.
+Some of the anthologies using the LEMDO platform are legacy anthologies that had been published on the old ISE platform.
 These legacy anthologies are the ISE, QME, and DRE projects.
 UVic has tasked LEMDO with fulfilling the outstanding obligations of the former ISE Inc. Others are new anthologies that have negotiated with LEMDO and UVic to use the platform (e.g., MoMS).
+Still others are legacy projects from other sources (e.g., EMDP, CWBJO).
 There is information for both types of anthologies on the LEMDO site.
 See Legacy Projects and Propose Anthology.

 Consistency and Customization

-The point of LEMDO is to provide an encoding and editing platform that can be used by scholars across our field to prepare editions.
+The point of LEMDO is to provide an encoding and editing platform that can be used by scholars across our field to prepare editions of early modern dramatic works (and sometimes other types of works).
 The advantage of consistency is that editions prepared on the LEMDO platform are interoperable and, ultimately, re-combinable into new anthologies if all parties agree.
-Therefore, the TEI tagset and encoding protocols are necessarily consistent across all anthologies.
+Therefore, the TEI tagset and encoding protocols must be consistent across all anthologies.

-Some features are customization.
-Anthologies write their own About pages and create their own menus.
-They can customize the look and brand of their static site using an anthology-specific Cascading Style Sheet (CSS).
-They have some control over the behaviours of things like pop-ups via an anthology-specific JavaScript file.
+Some features are customizable.
+As anthology lead, you will write your own About pages and create your own menus.
+You may customize the look and brand of your anthology’s collection of static HTML pages (i.e., your website) using an anthology-specific Cascading Style Sheet (CSS).
+You have some control over the behaviours of things like pop-ups via an anthology-specific JavaScript file.

 Style Guidelines

-However, there are a few style matters that must be consistent across all anthologies using the LEMDO platform.
+There are a few style matters that must be consistent across all anthologies using the LEMDO platform, including the way that sources are cited.
+All anthologies share a LEMDO-wide bibliography.
 These matters are set out in Style Guidelines for Anthologies.

 Anthology-Level Editorial Decisions